Instagram algorithm 2026: the 4 ranking signals that matter

 Stickers are the highest-impact move

 Instagram's algorithm reads sticker interactions as active engagement, not passive viewing.
 Posting a story with a poll, slider, or question sticker can multiply your story's algorithmic weight several-fold.
 The polls don't need to be deep.
 "Did you try this yet?
 Yes / Not yet" works.
+If you want a deeper breakdown of which interactive formats drive the most response, our guide to interactive video question types maps the same logic onto longer-form video.

 Post stories on a predictable cadence